saeedya/monkit/README.md

     Now run below command:
         - docker run -itd --name monkit -p 8000:8000 monkit:latest

-All the above documents will run on your Desktop machine or laptop.
+All the above will run on your Desktop machine or laptop.
 So there will be 3 different parts listed below for deploying on an AWS EC2 instace:

     1- "Terraform README.md" - Whit an IaC code in Terraform creating an EC2 instance “t2.micro”